CPColin/ceylon-spring-experiments/README.md

 ## Thymeleaf

-As of this writing, there's no `thymeleas-extras-springsecurity5` module available, because Spring 5 is still pretty new.
-I made one and put it on my GitHub [here](https://github.com/CPColin/thymeleaf-extras-springsecurity).
-Clone that repository and do a `mvn install` in the `thymeleaf-extra-springsecurity5` directory to install the module into your local repository.

 You can find the Thymeleaf templates in the `resource/demo/ROOT/templates/fragments` directory.
 They use an unusual, inside-out layout pattern I like, where, instead of having to keep the page structure consistent between templates, having to remember to include the header and footer